JakovTomasic/no-headache.nix/doc/configuring.md

 ```

 Here's the breakdown:
-- inside `let ... in` you can define global variable within the file.
-You can use that for shared constants, code deduplication or other.
+- inside `let ... in` you can define global variables within the file.
+You can use that for shared constants, code deduplication, or other.
 - after `let ... in` there is an attribute set `{ ... }`.
-An attribute set is a collection of name-value-pairs, where names must be unique (like an object in JSON, see example and comparison [here](https://nix.dev/tutorials/nix-language#attribute-set)).
+An attribute set is a collection of name-value pairs, where names must be unique (like an object in JSON; see example and comparison [here](https://nix.dev/tutorials/nix-language#attribute-set)).
-- each key inside that attribute set is a name of a VM configuration with value being its configuration (another attribute set).
+- each key inside that attribute set is a name of a VM configuration, with the value being its configuration (another attribute set).
 - VM configuration contains options specific only to that configuration.
 Those are explained below.

+Note: this is just an opinionated suggestion for file format.
+The result from the Nix function should be as defined, but to create it you can use any Nix trickery you'd like (even separating it into multiple files).

 ## username

 Defines name of the VM user.
-Used for logging-in and defining a home directory path (`/home/username/`).
+Used for logging in and defining a home directory path (`/home/username/`).

 Default: `"nixy"`